The Engines of God: Plot

-The science team on the surface was excavating "The Temple of Winds," a sprawling complex that served many different functions over its thousands of years of history.

-The Temple was originally above ground, but tectonic forces had lowered it below sea level.
-Consequently, the archaeology team was based in an underwater dome structure, and the excavation of the site had to deal with slow movement, and shifting mud and silt – unusual obstacles.
+The science team was now excavating "The Temple of Winds," a sprawling complex that served many different functions over its thousands of years of history.
+The Temple was originally above ground, but tectonic forces had lowered it below the current sea level.
+Consequently, the team was based in an underwater dome structure, and excavation of the site required dealing with unusual obstacles, including removal of shifting mud and silt.